 Individuals wishing to present a paper that fits the conference theme or the areas noted above should submit an extended abstract that includes the title of their paper, up to 1500-word abstract, as well as the name, affiliation, and email address of the presenter.

-Based on abstract reviews, selected authors will be invited to submit a complete manuscript in consideration a special issue of the Journal of Technology Transfer and/or possibly an edited book through Springer’s International Handbook Series on Entrepreneurship on the conference topic.
-Invited authors will also be notified by July 31st, 2018; completed manuscripts will be due October 10th, 2018 for review.
+Based on abstract reviews, selected authors will be invited to submit a complete manuscript in consideration a special issue of the Journal of Technology Transfer and an edited book through Springer’s International Handbook Series on Entrepreneurship on the conference topic.

 Confirmed Keynote Speakers